so-w-on/so-w-on.github.io/_posts/2024-01-01-Box Walkthrough.md

 ### Login Page
 The first step is to look for credentials in source code, if none are found look for default credentials online, otherwise use burp to bruteforce for default credentials.

-If the website is based on a known ticket management system, a content management system or similar, google for possible default credentials and try them, or for possible past vulnerable versions.
+If the website is based on a known ticket management system, a content management system or similar, look online for possible default credentials and try them, or for possible past vulnerable versions.

-: Examples of default credentials are: admin/admin, user/password, root/password etc...
+:Examples of default credentials are: admin/admin, user/password, root/password etc...

 ### File upload page
 When a webpage allows file upload, an attacker can upload a file containing malicious code and run it.

 Some of these webpages are protected by black-listing some extensions but that can easily be bypassed.
 Some techniques include doubling extensions "file.png.php" or adding null-bytes "file.php%00.png"

 When we can upload files, always think of reverse shells php that can be submitted.

 You can also use ready-to-use ones like the ones found here: https://pentestmonkey.net/tools/web-shells/php-reverse-shell

 #### php code for reverse shell